Patrick Geddes: A Portrait of a Wanderer Through His Library

 Location:Richter University Library

 Although little known to the general public,Patrick Geddes(Ballater, Scotland, 1854–Montpellier, 1932) was nonetheless a figure of unexpected depth.
-A pioneering biologist in the theory of symbiosis—so much so that he was hailed as the “Scottish Darwin”—and a theorist of active education, environmental concepts in urban planning, and pre-construction urban programming, he left a tangible mark in every field where he applied his keen intellect.
-He was the designer of the Tel Aviv plan in 1925–1926, the founder of a highly influential school of urban thought—of which the National School of Architecture of Montpellier(ENSAM) is one of many heirs—and the creator of large-scale exhibitions and historical spectacles.
+A pioneering biologist in the theory of symbiosis—so much so that he was hailed as the “Scottish Darwin”—and a theorist of active education, environmental approaches to urban planning, and pre-construction urban planning, he left a tangible mark in every field where he applied his keen intellect.
+He was the architect behind the Tel Aviv master plan of 1925–1926, the founder of a highly influential school of urban planning thought—of which the National School of Architecture of Montpellier(ENSAM) is one of many heirs—and the creator of large-scale exhibitions and historical reenactments.

-But the man himself is equally fascinating: a proponent of the most progressive social theories of his time, the product of an Anglican upbringing that evolved into a form of theosophy we would today label “New Age,” and a man with a mind brimming with grandiose projects.
+But the man himself is equally fascinating: a proponent of the most progressive social theories of his time, the product of an Anglican upbringing that evolved into a form of theosophy that we would today label “New Age,” and a mind brimming with grandiose projects.

 In collaboration with ENSAM, the Richter University Library—the successor to Geddes’s library—sought through this exhibition to shed light on the man and his unique intellectual legacy.